nsmoker/CovidInequityAnalysis/README.md

 whether or not a county will have been affected less, more, or on par with the national average. **This is an encouraging result, and the fact that its classification is entirely based on indicators of inequity leads me to answer my second questions with a resounding
 _yes_**.

+A big part of my process in general was loading in different data files to see what kind of correlation they had with variables I wanted to analyze.
+I had to have looked at 10+ correlation matrices for this project.
+What I mention above is mostly just what led to my most interesting results that answer my questions.
+A ton of other analysis went into exploring the data and looking for correlations that might be suitable for learning.